 For above all—and without knowing what will happen—we recognise that this is a 'moment' when the future can be reimagined in ways that seemed impossible just a year ago.
 This also fits with the sort of alternative reality that many of us understand will be essential if the earth is to be saved from catastrophic global heating.
 If we fail to seize this moment we will be condemned to fatally sliding back to the 'old normal' which was paving the way to doom.

 It is in this context that we wish to open a conversation about the future of the 'City' of Port Phillip.

 In the process of constructing Port Phillip the political relationship that once existed between councillors and the neighbourhoods in which they live has largely been severed.
 The building blocks of this municipality are Wards that do not meaningfully map onto any of the old neighbourhoods.
 This makes the job of representation almost impossible.

 One upshot is that if residents do not feel their area is directly spoken for they may be less inclined to vote in council elections.
 This has been the case in the past in Port Phillip.

 Yet this is the one zone of government still within reach of citizens and where they can determine the sort of world they live in day by day.
 Even within the present system, if a 'neighbourhood' vote is evident, councillors will respond.

 There is a fresh struggle on about what the future may be like.
 What counts as 'progress' is no longer self-evident.
 Business-led growth and the privatisation of public goods and services are no longer accepted as the 'obvious' answers.
 There is a strong push back against neo-liberal pieties.

-A stark choice is emerging in the forthcoming Council Election between Port Phillip as a place that looks after our communities and plans for the future and one that slashes services in the interests of a few.
+A stark choice is emerging between Port Phillip as a place that looks after our communities and plans for the future and one that slashes services in the interests of a few.